Mariano Rivera: 1998–2001

 In his salary arbitration case during the offseason, Rivera was awarded a $4.25 million salary, a raise from the $750,000 he was previously earning.
 In 1999, Rivera was selected for the All-Star team for a second time with 23 saves and a 2.29 ERA in the first half of the season.
 That summer, the Yankee Stadium scoreboard production staff began playing the song "Enter Sandman" by heavy metal band Metallica as Rivera's entrance music.
 Staff members selected the song after witnessing in the previous year's World Series how enthusiastically San Diego fans reacted to closer Trevor Hoffman entering games accompanied by AC/DC's "Hells Bells".
-Although Rivera was indifferent to his entrance music, "Enter Sandman" soon became as much a part of his identity as a closer as his cutter.
+Although Rivera was indifferent to his entrance song and personally listened to Christian music, "Enter Sandman" soon became as much a part of his closer identity as his cutter.
 After recording three blown saves and a 7.84 ERA in July, he allowed just one earned run over his last 30 appearances.
 He ended the season with a 1.83 ERA and 45 saves in 49 opportunities, his first time leading the major leagues in saves.
 He received his first AL Rolaids Relief Man Award, which was given annually to the league's best closer based on their statistics.
-In the 1999 World Series against the Braves, Rivera recorded a win and two saves, the second of which clinched the Yankees' championship title, his third overall.
+In the 1999 World Series against the Atlanta Braves, Rivera recorded a win and two saves, the second of which clinched the Yankees' championship title, his third overall.
 For his performance against Atlanta, he received the World Series MVP Award.
 Rivera finished 1999 by pitching 43 consecutive scoreless innings in the regular season and postseason combined, and he placed third in voting for the AL Cy Young Award.
-After the season, he revealed tentative plans to retire and become a minister after playing four more seasons, though he backed off these plans the following year.
+After the season, he said that he intended to play four more seasons before retiring to become a minister, though he backed off those plans the following year.